Code-Institute-Submissions/walkinthedawg-bandsite/README.md

 Additional Pages in planning stage:   Song List Page.
 List of most of our current song list.
 Maybe a three column list of 60 songs and artists listed.
+Also thinking about adding a Trivia Page.
+Such as....who was the first one off the plane when the Beatles in New York?
+George!

 TECHNOLOGIES USED
 This is a simple website consisting of mainly HTML in a BootStrap Framework.